 Radiculopathy refers to a problem that occurs at or near the root of a nerve — in this case, along the spine.
 Instead of feeling pain where pressure is applied to nerves, pain, numbness, tingling, or other sensations can radiate along the nerve's path.
 A person with pinched nerves in the back or neck frequently feels the effects in the legs or arms, respectively.
 In severe cases, a person can lose muscle control.

 The following conditions are among the most common causes of pinched nerves and related pain.
 We provide state-of-the-art lumbar radiculopathy, cervical radiculopathy, and spinal stenosis treatment, as well as a complete range of other treatments to address all forms of spine disease and injury.
 We utilize the very latest diagnostic, therapeutic, and, when necessary, surgical techniques to treat pain from pinched nerves in the neck and back.

 Spinal stenosis occurs when the spinal cord narrows, compressing the nerves within it.
 The condition is most often a result of the natural aging process, which can include a certain degree of spinal degradation.
-Spinal stenosis can result in neurogenic claudication, which, in lay terms, is the presence of cramping or pain as a result of pinched nerves.
+Spinal stenosis can result in neurogenic claudication, which is the presence of cramping or pain as a result of pinched nerves.
 Because spinal stenosis can occur virtually anywhere along the length of the spine, the location of these symptoms can vary as different areas of the body receive nerve signals from different parts of the spine.
-At our practice with offices in Melbourne and Titusville, Florida, spinal stenosis treatment is provided by leading spine care specialists and surgeons.

 The lumbar is the lower region of the spine.
 Radiculopathy refers to a condition in which one or more nerves are affected and are not functioning properly.
-Nerves in the lumbar region carry electrical signals from the brain to the legs; both leg and back pain can therefore occur as a result of this condition.
-Lumbar radiculopathy is many times referred to more generally as sciatica.
+Nerves in the lumbar region carry electrical signals from the brain to the legs.
+Both leg and back pain can therefore occur as a result of this condition.
+Lumbar radiculopathy is referred to more generally as sciatica.